Left guard Joe Thuney, center Drew Dalman and safety Kevin Byard III have been selected to represent the Bears at the Pro Bowl Games.

 A co-captain with the Bears, Byard leads the NFL with six interceptions and is part of a defense that tops the league with 31 takeaways and 21 interceptions.
 He finished Pro Bowl Games fan balloting with the fifth-most votes among all NFL players regardless of position.

-The three Pro Bowl players are the most the Bears have had since 2019 when they had four with Khalil Mack, Kyle Fuller, Eddie Jackson and Cordarrelle Patterson.
+The three Pro Bowlers are the most the Bears have had since 2019 when they sent four in Khalil Mack, Kyle Fuller, Eddie Jackson and Cordarrelle Patterson.
 This is the first time the Bears have had multiple offensive linemen chosen since 2018 when Cody Whitehair and Charles Leno Jr. were tabbed.

 Players were selected to the Pro Bowl Games by the consensus votes of fans, players and coaches, with each group's vote counting as one-third.